bvtrinh/tuning/README.md

 ## What are some sample stories/scenarios?
 For example, as a regular user to your site, what types of things can I do?
 These are the ‘stories’ of your project.

-## Is the amount of work required in this proposal enough for five group members(kevin)
+## Is the amount of work required in this proposal enough for five group members?